When: February 18 - 19

 Where: New Orleans, LA

-Why You Should Go: Everyone talks about summer festivals, but October's Voodoo Music Experience, in the lively city of New Orleans, challenges the summer fests with an attitude of its own.
+Why You Should Go: Everyone talks about summer festivals, but October's Voodoo Festival, in the lively city of New Orleans, challenges the summer fests with an attitude of its own.
 Whether you're looking for a top-tier festival to beat the heat or wanting to cap off an awesome summer of music with one more weekend of watching huge-name acts, Voodoo is a great choice.

 When: November TBD - cancelled?